TierraMC/website/content/home/awards.md

 weight = 130

 +++
-- London Arts and Humanities Partnership Language Fund Award (2021,2022).
+- London Arts and Humanities Partnership Language Fund Awards (2021 & 2022).
 - London Arts and Humanities Partnership (LAHP) Funding Award, Arts and Humanities Research Council (AHRC) of UK Research and Innovation (UKRI) (2020-2024).
 - The LSE Bloch and Parry Award for Best MSc Dissertation (2019).
 - MTSU Young Alumni Achievement Award, Received for outstanding achievement in career, public service and volunteering from Middle Tennessee State University (2017).